majestyz3/TS-Agility/docs/class1/lab6/module6.rst

 **Exercise 3 - Generate Traffic on OpenCart**

 #.
-From the UDF page, find the host named Traffic Gen and select SSH from the Access drop-down
+From the UDF page, find the host named Traffic Gen and select Web Shell from the dropdown

 #.
-Accept the SSH warning and type su for sudo user access, the password is toor
+Type su for sudo user access.
+If prompted, the password is toor.

 #.
-Run pwd and make sure you are /home/ec2-user
+Change director to /home/ec2-user

 #.
 Run ./baseline_menu.sh